-After surgery to remove her cancerous tumor, six rounds of chemotherapy and thirty rounds of radiation treatment, she was declared cancer-free.
-But her cancer journey did not end there.
+After surgery to remove her cancerous tumor, six rounds of chemotherapy and thirty rounds of radiation treatment, Larson was declared cancer-free.
+But her passion to keep fighting cancer did not end there.

 "Cancer knows no boundaries; it doesn't care about your financial background or your family," said Larson.
 "I knew that my battle with cancer was ending, but someone was just beginning theirs.
-I had to do something and give to those who couldn't afford early detection or treatment."
+I had to do something and give to those who couldn't afford early detection."